NCC 2022 Volume One - Building Code of Australia Class 2 to 9 buildings

 A1

-Part A1 Interpreting the NCCPart A1 Interpreting the NCC
+Part A1 Interpreting the NCC

 This Part explains important concepts on how the NCC must be interpreted and applied.
 There are certain conventions and approaches that need to be taken into account when using the NCC.
 This includes interpreting specific language and terms.
 This is critical to understanding the intended technical and legal meaning of the NCC.
 This Part also explains the difference between the mandatory Parts of the NCC and the Parts that are only explanatory or guidance in nature.